tacoavengers/algorithms/README.md

 **4. square numbers**
 -  (**) to square numbers
 Some things to keep in mind.
 These numbers are being passed as an int.
 They are not iterable.
-For this reason we change them to a string.
-Notice then how we change the test var to an int
+For this reason we change them to a string in the for loop.
+Working from the inside out,
-and then square the number, then convert back to a string for the output.
+we assign test to an int, square the numbers, the revert back to a string so we can
+attacth them to the result.
+In the return, we send them back as ints.
+The same way they were
+originally sent.

 ```
 def nums(n):